 "Nothing is permanent except change," said the Greek philosopher Heraclitus.
 Anyone who follows the rapidly evolving digital-imaging world has to agree.
 Consumer-level digital cameras are becoming ever more powerful, small (if you want), and cheap.
 They have replaced film cameras as the tool of choice for the snapshooting public.
-But good can your astrophotography with a digital camera be?
+But what quality photographs will your digital camera for astrophotography produce?

 Film still surpasses all but the highest-end digital cameras for resolution and color accuracy.
 And, unlike dedicated astronomical CCD cameras that use cooled chips, the sensors in consumer cameras generate objectionable "noise" during long exposures, so their useful exposure times are generally limited to a matter of seconds.
 This is fine for bright subjects such as the Moon and planets, but too short for the deep sky — though you can beat the problem by taking many short exposures and digitally stacking them.
 Digital cameras generally need a computer to manipulate and print images, but the technology is evolving rapidly, and photo printers that work without a computer are now mass-market items.